 What is Feature Driven Development?

 Here, the software development process amalgamated with agile methodology.

 In FDD the project is divided into features.
 As per an essay on FDD and agile modeling, features are small, client-valued function in the form of <action><result><object>.
 For instance, “Calculate the total of a sale,” “Validate the password of a user,” “Authorize the sales transaction of a customer.”

 - Organizations who are trying to passage to iterative approach from a phase-based approach.

 - Another factor that organizations are worried about is post-transition.
-Even after trying to switch, the thought of getting rid of all tasks and assignments are something they are not comfortable with.
+Even after trying to switch, the thought of getting rid of all tasks and assignments are something they are not comfortable.

 Features of using FDD:

-- Builds an object model of the domain problem.
+- It builds an object model of the domain problem.